dotnet/dotNext/docs/features/threading/rwlock.md

 A caller that tries to acquire a read lock (non-reentrantly) will enqueued if either the write lock is held, or there is a waiting writer.
 The caller will not acquire the read lock until after the oldest currently waiting writer has acquired and released the write lock.
 Of course, if a waiting writer abandons its wait, leaving one or more readers as the longest waiters in the queue with the write lock free, then those readers will be assigned the read lock.

 A caller that tries to acquire a write lock (non-reentrantly) will block unless both the read lock and write lock are free (which implies there are no waiters).

+## Graceful Shutdown
+`Dispose` method is not thread-safe and may cause unpredictable behavior if called on the lock which was acquired previously.
+This is happening because the method doesn't wait for the lock to be released.
+Starting with version _2.6.0_ this type of lock implements [IAsyncDisposable](https://docs.microsoft.com/en-us/dotnet/api/system.iasyncdisposable) interface and provides a way for graceful shutdown. `DisposeAsync` behaves in the following way:
+* If lock is not acquired then completes synchronously
+* If lock is acquired then suspends the caller and wait when it will be released, then dispose the lock